Asian shares, commodities up on China PMI

 | TOKYO/SYDNEY

-TOKYO/SYDNEY Asian shares and commodity prices edged higher on Thursday after China's official manufacturing activity data came in better than expected, easing some concerns of a sharp slowdown in the world's second-largest economy.
+TOKYO/SYDNEY Asian shares and commodity prices rose on Thursday after China's official manufacturing activity data came in better than expected, easing some concerns of a sharp slowdown in the world's second-largest economy.

-European shares were expected to open slightly firmer, with both Britain's FTSE 100 and Germany's DAX seen up 0.2 percent, while U.S. S&P 500 index futures added 0.5 percent.

-Growth in China's manufacturing sector picked up slightly last month, an official survey showed, exceeding market expectations.
+Growth in China's manufacturing sector picked up slightly last month and was stronger than market expectations, an official survey showed.

 "People are pretty sceptical about the number itself.
-You will see short-term relief...but not massive relief," a hedge fund manager said.
+You will see short-term relief ... but not a massive relief," a hedge fund manager said.

 A separate HSBC PMI survey showed China's factory activity shrank for a third straight month in July, matching a preliminary reading published last week.

-Still, the official data was enough to spur Chinese stocks higher and lend support to regional equities.
-Asian shares measured by MSCI Asia-Pacific ex-Japan index added 0.1 percent to be on track to snap a three-day losing run.
+Still, the official data was enough to spur Chinese and regional stocks higher.
+Asian shares measured by MSCI Asia-Pacific ex-Japan index advanced 0.4 percent to be on track to snap a three-day losing run.

-China's CSI300 index advanced 1.4 percent after trading up by as much as 2.4 percent earlier in the session.
+China's CSI300 index climbed 2.1 percent.
+In Tokyo, Nikkei share average rose 0.9 percent, and the Nikkei China index, comprised of 50 companies with large exposure to the Chinese economy, outperformed with a 1.2 percent gain.

-Beijing is trying to tackle overcapacity in industries such as steel, cement and shipbuilding, but wants to make sure the economy, which has slowed in nine out of the past 10 quarters, does not lose too much momentum in the process.
+Beijing is trying to tackle overcapacity in industries such as steel, cement and shipbuilding, but wants to make sure the economy, which has slowed in nine out of the past 10 quarters, does not lose too much momentum.

-It has unveiled a series of targetted steps in recent weeks, including spending on social housing and railways and tax cuts for small businesses.
+To that end, it has unveiled a series of targeted steps in recent weeks, including spending on social housing and railways and tax cuts for small businesses.

 Commodity prices were also buoyed by China's official PMI.

-Brent crude gained 0.2 percent to just below $108 a barrel.
-It had climbed 0.7 percent after the U.S. Federal Reserve said it would continue to buy $85 billion in assets per month, and made no mention of when it might start scaling back.
+Brent crude prices gained 0.3 percent to trade above $108 a barrel.
+They had climbed 0.7 percent after the U.S. Federal Reserve said at its policy review that it would continue to buy $85 billion in assets per month and made no mention of when it might start to taper its purchases.

-Copper prices rose 0.4 percent, extending a 2.2 percent bounce in the previous session, while gold eased 0.2 percent to around $1,320 an ounce, reversing early gains as the U.S. currency strengthened.
+Gold added 0.3 percent to around $1,326 an ounce after a whippy session on Wednesday where it fell as low as $1,305.30, while copper prices rose 1 percent, extending a 2.2 percent bounce in the previous session.

-The dollar was up 0.5 percent against a basket of major currencies, pulling away from a six-week trough hit on Wednesday.
+In the foreign exchange markets, the dollar was up 0.4 percent against a basket of major currencies, pulling away from a six-week trough hit on Wednesday.

 ECB, BOE IN SPOTLIGHT